OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-20.md

 ## Matthew 20:28

-just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”
+for the Son of Man came not to be served, but to serve, and to offer his life as a ransom for many.”

 ---

 ## Matthew 20:29

-As they were leaving Jericho, a large crowd followed him.
+As they departed from Jericho, a large crowd accompanied him.

 ## Matthew 20:30